-Wait List – There is a list of schools that applied for this 2014 festival but did not get in.
+Wait List – There is a list of schools that applied for the 2015 festival but did not get in.
 If you decide you cannot attend this year, please contact me immediately so we can accept schools on the waiting list.

 Emergency – The Festival’s emergency telephone number is (503) 957-8661, and may be given out to parents and schools.
 Call this number if you are off schedule or will not be attending for any reason, your courtesy is appreciated.